top of page

 See below for Low-Dose Naltrexone

 Pain is one of the most common and complex symptoms in people living with hypermobile Ehlers-Danlos syndrome (hEDS).
+Studies show that over 80–90% of individuals experience chronic pain, often beginning in childhood with a mean onset around age ten and becoming persistent by early adulthood.
+For many, pain is one of the earliest and most disabling features of the condition.
 It can affect almost every part of the body and often interferes with daily activities, emotional well-being, and overall quality of life.
-Unlike acute pain caused by injury or illness, pain in hEDS tends to be chronic, multifactorial, and difficult to treat with a one-size-fits-all approach.
+Unlike acute pain caused by injury or illness, pain in hEDS tends to be chronic, multifactorial, and resistant to a one-size-fits-all approach.
+Both degenerative arthritis, which may occur earlier than in the general population, and underrecognized inflammatory arthritis can add to the overall burden of pain.

 Sources of Pain in hEDS